Butterfly Anti-Fatigue Mat Review

 At present the butterfly mat is available in one size and three color options: black, blue and purple.
 We hope in the future the variety of colors and prints will be expanded to really take advantage of the design opportunities this quirky office addition brings.

 Overall, the butterfly mat delivers excellent value for money.
 With its “calculated terrain,” the butterfly compares to similar products such as the Topo mat, promoting frequent position changes and calorie burning through increased movement.
 That said, the terrain variations are not as deliberately derived as those of the Topo – they are mostly there to represent the shape and spotting of a butterfly.

 The 36 by 23 inch surface area provides ample room for restless legs and even at its thinnest point (the mat’s thickness ranges from 7/8" to 1 2/5") offers sufficient support to maintain comfort even after standing for long durations.
 Unfortunately, because the mat is not made from 100% polyurethane, it is more susceptible to damage in the long run and users may wish to tread carefully (particularly while wearing stiletto heels!)

-Check out our Anti-Fatigue Mat Comparison Review to see how this standing mat compares to the competition.
+Check out our "Calculated Terrain Standing Mat Comparison Review" page to see how all topographic standing mats compares to the competition.

 And if you'd prefer to look at more traditional, flat standing mats, see our Standing Mat Comparison Review for a round-up of the best on the market.